Malcolm Muggeridge: Later life

 He took to frequently denouncing the new sexual laxity of the Swinging Sixties on radio and television.
-He particularly railed against "pills and pot"—birth control pills and cannabis.
+He particularly railed against "pills and pot": birth control pills and cannabis.

-In contrast, he met the Beatles before they were famous.
-On 7 June 1961 he flew to Hamburg for an interview with the Stern magazine and afterwards went out on the town and ended up at the Top Ten Club on the Reeperbahn.
+In contrast, he met the Beatles before they were famous: On 7 June 1961 he flew to Hamburg for an interview with the Stern magazine and afterwards went out on the town and ended up at the Top Ten Club on the Reeperbahn.
 In his diary, he described their performance as "bashing their instruments, and emitting nerveless sounds into microphones".
-However, they recognized him from the television and they entered into conversation.
+However, they recognised him from the television and they entered into conversation.
 He acknowledged that "their faces [were] like Renaissance carvings of the saints or Blessed Virgins".

 His book, Tread Softly for You Tread on My Jokes (1966), though acerbic in its wit, revealed a serious view of life.
 The title is an allusion to the last line of the poem Aedh Wishes for the Cloths of Heaven by William Butler Yeats: "Tread softly because you tread on my dreams."
 In 1967, he preached at Great St Mary's, Cambridge, and again in 1970.

 Having been elected Rector of Edinburgh University, Muggeridge was goaded by the editor of The Student, Anna Coote, to support the call for contraceptive pills to be available at the University Health Centre.
-He used a sermon at St Giles' Cathedral in January 1968 to resign the post to protest against the Student Representative Council's views on "pot and pills".
+He used a sermon at St Giles' Cathedral in January 1968 to resign the post to protest against the Students' Representative Council's views on "pot and pills".
 The sermon was published under the title "Another King".

 Muggeridge resigned as a judge for the 1971 Booker Prize because of his "general lack of sympathy with entries for this year's Booker Prize" and was replaced on the panel by Philip Toynbee.

 Muggeridge was also known for his wit and profound writings often at odds with the opinions of the day.
 "Never forget that only dead fish swim with the stream", he liked to quote.
 He wrote two volumes of an autobiography called Chronicles of Wasted Time (the title is a quotation from Shakespeare's sonnet 106).
 The first volume (1972) was The Green Stick.
 The second volume (1973) was The Infernal Grove.
 A projected third volume, The Right Eye, covering the postwar period, was never completed.